NetherlandsForensicInstitute/puma/README.md

 sent, there will be navigated to the home screen first, and then the chat "Bob" will be selected.

-Although the latter one is the safest, _ie_ it will always handle navigation correctly regardless of your position, it is not very efficient.
+Although the latter one is the safest, it is slower as it will always do some navigation before sending the message.
 When you send multiple messages in the same conversation consecutively, this will result in going to the home screen and into the conversation each time you send a message.
-Thus, it is advised to use the first example when sending multiple messages in the same conversation, and use the second one if you only send one message in the conversation.
+Therefore, it is advised to use `select_chat` or the optional `chat` argument only once, and then sticking to `send_message` without the secondary argument.

 ## Requirements